Expat's Guide to US Expat Taxes for Australia Residents

 Foreign Tax CreditThe Foreign Tax Credit allows you to claim a credit against your US tax dues with the foreign taxes you paid in Australia, dollar-per-dollar.

-Foreign Earned Income ExclusionIf you meet specific tests (Bona Fide Residence Test or Physical Presence test), you may qualify to exclude up to $108,700 USD (tax year 2021) of your foreign earned income from your US taxable income.
+Foreign Earned Income ExclusionIf you meet specific tests (Bona Fide Residence Test or Physical Presence test), you may qualify to exclude up to $130,000 USD (tax year 2025) of your foreign earned income from your US taxable income.

-In addition, you may be required to file an FBAR if your Australian bank or financial accounts total more than $10,000 in a tax year, or you may even be subject to FATCA reporting requirements (Form 8938) if your foreign assets exceed $200,000 ($400,000 for married couples).
+In addition, you may be required to file an FBAR if your Australian bank or financial accounts total more than $10,000 in a tax year, or you may even be subject to FATCA reporting requirements (Form 8938) if your foreign financial assets exceed $200,000 ($400,000 for married couples).

 What is the income tax rate in Australia compared to the US?